 The LQM/CIEH 'Suitable 4 Use Levels' present soil assessment criteria for an extended range of 89 substances.
 For each substance, S4ULs have been derived for a range of generic land uses and Soil Organic Matter (%SOM) contents.
 All toxicological and physical-chemical inputs used in the derivation of the S4ULs are clearly identified and discussed.

-The S4ULs are proving just as popular with both consultants and regulators as the previous LQM/CIEH Generic Assessment Criteria, which they replace.
-Only a small number of the initial print run are still available.
-Order now to secure your copy!
+The S4ULs have proved very popular with both consultants and regulators as the previous LQM/CIEH Generic Assessment Criteria, which they replace.

 The LQM/CIEH 'Suitable 4 Use Levels' (S4ULs) follow on from the previous LQM/CIEH Generic Assessment Criteria.
 The assessment criteria have been updated in line with developments in UK human health risk assessment since 2009, in particular the additional land uses and exposure assumptions presented in Defra's recent C4SL guidance.
 However, the S4ULs are all based on Health Criteria that represent minimal or tolerable levels of risks to health as described in the Environment Agency's SR2 guidance, ensuring that the resulting assessment criteria are 'suitable for use' under planning.